 Perhaps now my mind will settle and accept the fact that I do belong and I don’t have to do what everyone else does.
 Some of my peers are great with video, some are fantastic on the forums, many present and are generous with their time at conferences and others are giving back with free technology and code.
 We all deliver our content and enthusiasm very differently and that’s ok (although it took me a while to get to realize that).

 As of writing this (late morning on July 1st), it’s too soon to tell exactly who is renewed and who was not.
 I see several of my close pals have been and that’s great.
 As best as I can tell, we have lost at least one MVP but I will allow them the time to share that how they wish.

-Over the next few days I will update my GP MVP list and those not renewed will be moved over to my Blogs to Follow page.
 Many of the MVPs on the GP list have been actively working with other technologies within the broader Business Applications award category.
 It’s hard to tell precisely who is actually awarded for Dynamics GP specifically although I’m attempting to find out.
 This category contains such a mix of things, and many of us touch mulitple areas so few of us are pure GP these days anyway!